zvovov/blog/_posts/2019-03-23-things-to-do-while-walking.md

 ---
-title: Things to do while walking through
+title: Things to do while walking
 tag: [blog]
 updated: 2019-03-23 00:00
 ---